nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+### **General Commands**

+:information_source: Commands listed in this section are applicable to both guest management and vendor management.

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 **Format:** `help`

 Entering the `help` command returns the following result on your screen:

 ![help message](images/helpMessage.png)

+### **Guest Related Commands**

+:information_source: Commands listed in this section are applicable to managing your guest list.

+### **Vendor Related Commands**

+:information_source: Commands listed in this section are applicable to managing your vendor list.

 ### Adding a person: `add`